jyao1/rust-spdm/fuzzing.md

 ## example Build rspversion

-`cd fuzz-target/responder/rspversion`

 `cargo afl build`

 ### Start fuzzing

-`cargo afl fuzz -i ../../in -o out target/debug/rspversion`
+`cargo afl fuzz -i fuzz-target/in -o fuzz-target/outrspversion target/debug/rspversion`

 As soon as you run this command, you should see AFL’s interface start up: